-Operation of the primary and secondary air controls
+Operation of the Primary, Secondary and Tertiary air controls

-▲ The primary and secondary air controls are located below the stove door, to operate pull to open thus increasing the air flow or pushing to close thus reducing the air flow.
+The primary air control is located to the right-hand side below the stove door, to operate push to close, pull to open.
+The tertiary air control is located to the left-hand side below the stove door, to operate pull to open thus increasing the air flow or pushing to close thus reducing the air flow.
 Always use a suitable stove mitten or glove and use the ash pan / operating tool to adjust the air setting controls.